rixo/rollup-plugin-hot/README.md

       // Base URL
       baseUrl: '/', // Default: '/'

-      // Change the port of the dev server
+      // Change the host / port of the dev server
       port: 12345, // Default: 38670
+      host: '0.0.0.0', // Default: 'localhost'
+      // Prevent from falling back on a random port if the specified one is
+      // already occupied
+      randomPortFallback: false, // Default: true

       // Write bundle files in RAM instead of FS and serve them through the dev
       // server.
 This is obviously more performant but there may be cross domain